You are here

 - A new central City Fuel Site opened in March 2000.

 - Technician staff certification became a requirement for employment.
 In May 2000, Automotive Service Excellence (ASE) awarded their Blue Seal of Approval designation to the Memorial Avenue Maintenance Garage.
-The six technicians, one part-time Small Engine Shop technician, and the Shop Operations Supervisor possess around 75 ASE certifications as of this writing.
+The seven full-time technicians and the Shop Operations Supervisor possess around 93 ASE certifications as of this writing.

 - Professional certification goes beyond the shop area as the Director and the Assistant Director are both Certified Automotive Fleet Managers and the Administrative Services Coordinator is a Certified Equipment Manager.